cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

    drag off that circle and release the mouse, the connection will be deleted and disappear.)

 #.
-To set these properties, click on each icon in turn.
+To set properties of a plugin, click on each icon in turn.
 When you click an icon, a dialog box
    comes up, showing the properties available for each plugin.
 Any **required** properties are indicated with a red asterisk after the label.
 In this case, the *Stream* icon has been clicked, and the *Label*, *Stream Name*, and *Duration* are showing as required